 I hope you like these science experiments.
 Doing science at home is not just for fun, it is also to cultivate child’s interest in science and help them grow scientific thinking skills.
 I encourage you follow the scientific steps while working with kids on these fun activities.
 I outlined the steps and developed this Science Experiment Recording Sheet.
 I highly recommend using it, even with young children.
 They can draw pictures if they can’t write.
 It is the process that is important, starting with questions and hypothesis.

-Looking for more easy and fun science activities for kids to do in Spring?
+Looking for more easy and fun science activities for kids to learn about plants?
 Check out 9 Seed science experiments for kids.
 When going outside, you will find these 10 Plant Identification Apps helpful.
+You will definitely like these 45 Science Experiments for Kids to Learn Plant Life Cycle.